United States invasion of Grenada: Navy SEAL reconnaissance missions

 U.S. Special Operations Forces were deployed to Grenada beginning on 23 October, before the 25 October invasion.
 Navy SEALs from SEAL Team 6 and Air Force combat controllers were air-dropped at sea to perform a reconnaissance mission on Point Salines.
 The helicopter drop went wrong; four SEALs were lost at sea and their bodies never recovered, causing most people to suspect they had drowned.
 The four SEALs were Machinist Mate 1st Class Kenneth J. Butcher, Quartermaster 1st Class Kevin E. Lundberg, Hull Technician 1st Class Stephen L. Morris, and Senior Chief Engineman Robert R. Schamberger.
-In an interview conducted by Bill Salisbury and published on 4 October 1990, Kenneth Butcher's widow claimed that she had gone to Grenada hoping that her husband had survived.
+In an interview conducted by Bill Salisbury and published on 4 October 1990, Kenneth Butcher's widow said that she had gone to Grenada hoping that her husband had survived.
 She said, "There was this fisherman who said he saw four guys in wetsuits come out of the water, and then two days later he saw four bodies being thrown into the water.
 So we would like to think they made it, 'cause there was a boat smashed up on the beach.
 We would like to think the four of them got in that boat, made it to shore, got someplace, and were captured.
 And they're, you know, gonna come back."
 The SEAL and Air Force survivors continued their mission, but their boats flooded while evading a patrol boat, causing the mission to be aborted.
 Another SEAL mission on 24 October was also unsuccessful, due to harsh weather, resulting in little intelligence being gathered in advance of the impending intervention.